GCPlot/gcplot-knowledge-base/gcplot-overview/reports/basic-info.md

 ![](/assets/Screen Shot 2017-04-14 at 10.13.33 AM.png)

-By default we load the whole current day.
+By default we load the whole last day.
 The max limit for date range is 3 months.

 If Time Range check box is not selected, the 00:00:00-23:59:59 will be considered.